wwlpublish/learn-m365-pr-auto-sync-back-test/learn-m365-pr/m365/viva-connections-plan/includes/2-build-your-team-and-meet-requirements.md

 After deciding to use [Viva Connections](https://adoption.microsoft.com/viva/), the first step is to identify the key stakeholders.
-These are the people who will prioritize which tasks, tools, and resources should be streamlined and supported by Viva Connections.
+Key stakeholders are the people who will prioritize which tasks, tools, and resources should be streamlined and supported by Viva Connections.